DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.
 Presentation slides and poster can be viewed here: [Slides](/Paper) and [Poster](/Poster)

-Link to main paper: Available soon!
+Link to main paper: Available soon with proceedings!

-Link to live demo paper: Available soon!
+Link to live demo paper: Available soon with proceedings!

 # Summary